Social learning clubs cultivate real wisdom for an age of artificial intelligence

-Social learning clubs would be free, open and DIY.
+Social learning clubs would be free, inclusive and DIY.
 They would not rely on institutions or the whims of any political party for support.
 They would provide us with a sense of agency by offering a simple path forward now, rather than waiting for others to take action on our behalf.

 Moreover, we need to consider how workers will mentally cope with and absorb the shift in demand to think differently.
 How will we as a society address technology-driven anxiety, alienation and loneliness?
 Social learning clubs would provide a supportive home base and camaraderie.
 As with other self-improvement clubs, they offer a sense of belonging that has been known to endure for decades, beyond the ups and downs of any particular employer.